About

 Lei Zhang, Jin Pan, Jacob Gettig, Steve Oney, Anhong Guo.

-UIST 2024 (to appear)
+UIST 2024

 We introduce VRCopilot, a mixed-initiative system that integrates pre-trained generative AI models into immersive authoring, to facilitate human-AI co-creation in VR.
 VRCopilot presents multimodal interactions to support rapid prototyping and iterations with AI, and intermediate representations such as wireframes to augment user controllability over the created content.
 We evaluated manual, semi-automatic, and fully automatic creation, and found that semi-automatic creation with wireframes enhanced the creation experience and user agency compared to fully automatic approaches.